 Because I’ve gone through my calendar earlier, I know what my day will look like.
 Next up: Visualize the next day in detail.

 Charles Duhigg talks about this exercise in his new book Smarter Faster Better.
 Duhigg writes about how the most productive people visualize their days with more specificity than the rest of us.

 I prefer to do this exercise in the evening because when I wake up in the morning, I still remember what I’ve visualized.

-The result is: NO MORE snoozing.
+The result of this evening ritual is this: NO MORE snoozing.

 You won’t believe how much I would hit the snooze button in the past.
 In fact, I would snooze so often that the alarm on my phone would just give up.
 The hardcore snoozers know what I’m talking about.
 Hit snooze so often and you win.

 The opposite is true.
 Snoozing is for losers.

 But I’m not losing anymore because of this 30-minute evening ritual.
 As a result, I go to sleep without stress, and I wake up with focus: I exactly know what I have to do to turn the day into a success.

 And that’s what I want to achieve with this ritual.
 30 minutes of your evening sounds like a pretty good ROI if you want to improve your life.